Psalm 63 - Your Mercy is Better than Life

 The Hebrew word chaylev

-meaning "fat" could also be translated "milk" with different vowels.
+meaning "fat" could also be translated "milk".
 Followed by the word dashehn

 which means either fat or ashes from fat, chaylev